 A very simple link might look like this:

-<a href="http://www.craigkiessling.com”>Atlanta SEO Services</a>
+<a href=”https://www.craigkiessling.com”>Atlanta SEO Services</a>

-Let’s look at what that means.
-The brackets simply denote an HTML tag.
-The "A” at the beginning designates the word Anchor.
+The “A” at the beginning designates the word Anchor.
 Just like a boat, it holds down a certain place, but here in the online context.
 This anchor could be a place within the document we are currently reading.
 It could be a completely different document within our own library (or website) or perhaps some other library.
 Or perhaps it could be a specific spot within our own library.